‘Vikings’ Season 5 Preview, Plus, Could Season 6 Be The End?

 “I’m pretty sure we can go on for another two seasons.
 I’m just writing the last two episodes of Season 5.
 I could tell you things that would blow your mind — things we’ve shot in Season 5 are amazing.
 I think we will be able to end the show the way we intended to.”

-Hirst also confirmed to The Hollywood Reporter that Vikings “will certainly go into Season 6.”
+Hirst also confirmed to the Hollywood Reporter that Vikings “will certainly go into Season 6.”

 What do you think will happen in Season 5 of Vikings?
 Are you ready to see Vikings conclude with Season 6?
 Let us know your thoughts and theories by commenting below.